AbdullahChaudhry/babel-plugin-add-import-extension/README.md

 plugins: ["babel-plugin-add-import-extension"]; // defaults to .js extension
 ```

-Is possible to set the extension when you set the plugin:
+It is possible to set the extension when you set the plugin:

 ```js
 plugins: [